charlottesarter/charlottesarter/README.md

 I'm **Charlotte Sarter**, a **20 years old** student in **engineering school** at the **University of Technology of Troyes** (UTT) in France.
 I study **computer science and information systems**, and I am particularly interested in innovation through software and data visualization.

-I am in my 4th year, and I am currently an **exchange student in South Korea**, at the Seoul National University of Science and Technology (SeoulTech).
+I am in my 4th year, and I am currently doing a **study semester abroad in South Korea**, at the Seoul National University of Science and Technology (SeoulTech).

 > How to reach me?
 >